AmeerMoukadam/EmployeeDirectoryAPI/README.md

 # EmployeeDirectoryAPI
 An app built for a startup that allows employees to share contact information together

+# CSS Changes
+Added custom color background to application.